ndwarshuis/org-ml/docs/api-reference.md

 encodes all parent-child relationships.
-Further, it is not used by org-element internally to convert nodes into strings (such as with [`org-ml-to-string`](#org-ml-to-string-node)) and thus can be thought of as a 'read-only' property.
-This is why :parent will be set to nil when building a new node with the 'org-ml-build-' family of functions and why [`org-ml-set-property`](#org-ml-set-property-prop-value-node) forbids setting this property.
+Further, it is not used by org-element internally to convert nodes into strings (such as with [`org-ml-to-string`](#org-ml-to-string-node)) and thus can be thought of as a `"read-only"` property.
+This is why :parent will be set to nil when building a new node with the `"org-ml-build-"` family of functions and why [`org-ml-set-property`](#org-ml-set-property-prop-value-node) forbids setting this property.

 In many cases, one can safely ignore :parent unless, of course,